3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: Applications to various candidate preferred structures

+Since these $3$D-space topologies are in various relations with $\ket{\psi}$, each of them is characterized by different values of the mutual information between their vertices, so the resulting distances will also not be unique. \end{proof}

 \begin{remark} Any space has to be physically relevant, otherwise matter would look distributed the same in space at all times, and in alternative possible histories.
-Therefore, Theorem \ref{thm:TS_TPS_space_nogo} implies that no $3$D-space can emerge uniquely from the {\MQS}. \end{remark}
+Therefore, Theorem \ref{thm:TPS_space_nogo} implies that no $3$D-space can emerge uniquely from the {\MQS} by using the method from \cite{CarrollSingh2019MadDogEverettianism,Carroll2021RealityAsAVectorInHilbertSpace}. \end{remark}

-\begin{remark} In addition to Theorem \ref{thm:TS_TPS_space_nogo}, there is another problem, which invalidates the method of Carroll and Singh, and any other method based on an underlying topological $3$D-space given as a unique $\kind$-structure (and not only the $\kind_{\tn{TPS-L(d)}}$-structure resulting from the method of Cotler {\etal}).
-No such construction that adds distances to a unique $\kind$-structure $\struct_{\wh{H}}$ can interpret $\struct_{\wh{H}}$ as a topological space.
+\begin{remark} In addition to Theorem \ref{thm:TPS_space_nogo}, there is another problem, which invalidates the method of Carroll and Singh, and any other method based on an underlying pre-metric $3$D-space given as a unique $\kind$-structure (including but not limited to the $\kind_{\tn{TPS-L(}d\tn{)}}$-structure resulting from the method of Cotler {\etal}).
+No such construction that adds distances to a unique $\kind$-structure $\struct_{\wh{H}}$ can interpret $\struct_{\wh{H}}$ as a topological space, even in a general sense.
 And this is true no matter what structure we add on top of it to obtain a metric, including the distances defined by mutual information.
 The reason is that if the position basis, or the sufficiently localized operators defining the small regions of the $3$D-space, are unique, then they will be preserved by the unitary time evolution, because they depend solely on the $\kind$-structure $\struct_{\wh{H}}$ assumed to be unique.
 But from the position-momentum Uncertainty Principle follows that the more localized is the quantum state at a time $t$, the more spread is immediately after $t$, due to the indeterminacy of the momentum.
-Therefore this is another reason why such operators cannot have the right properties to be interpreted as a $3$D-space.
+This also applies to localized operators.
+Therefore, such operators cannot have the right properties to be interpreted even as the topology (in any general sense) of the $3$D-space.